khalilbalaree/Cmput496/README.md

 # Cmput496

-7 * 7 Go game
+1. Assignment1 is for Gomoku game.
-1. Assignment1 is for Gomoku game
+2. Assignment2 apply a endgame solver for Gomoku.
-2. Assignment2 apply a endgame solver for Gomoku
+3. Assignment3 apply a random and rule_based simulation.